10 easy ways to prevent malware infection

 “While many of the threats you hear about on the news make it seem like there is no way to protect yourself online these days, the reality is that by following some basic tips and maintaining good habits while online, you will evade infection from over 95 percent of the attacks targeting you,” says Adam Kujawa, Head of Intelligence for Malwarebytes.
 “For that last 5 percent, read articles, keep up with what the actual security people are saying, and follow their advice to protect yourself.”

 So here are some of the basics to follow:

 - Use strong passwords and/or password managers.
-A strong password is long, is not written down anywhere, is changed often, and isn’t tied to easily found personal information, like a birthday.
+A strong password is unique, is not written down anywhere, is changed often, and isn’t tied to easily found personal information, like a birthday.
 It’s also not repeated for different logins.
-Admittedly, that’s a tough cookie to swallow.
+Admittedly, that’s a tough cookie to chew on.
 If you don’t want to worry about remembering 5,462 different rotating passwords, you may want to look into a password manager, which collects, remembers, and encrypts passwords for your computer.

 - Log out of websites after you’re done.
 Did you log into your healthcare provider’s site using your super-strong password?
 You could still be leaving yourself vulnerable if you don’t log out, especially if you’re using a public computer.
 It’s not enough to just close the browser tab or window.
 A person with enough technical prowess could access login information from session cookies and sign into a site as you.

 All the safe browsing and careful vigilance in the world can’t protect you from all the threats out there.
 Sometimes you need a professional to catch the poo that cybermonkeys are flinging.
 So to keep your machine clean, invest in security software and layer it up with the following: